Cosmology

 Carmen in Laudem Roscisvallidis, stanza 15

 Occasionally quoted in modern-day pilgrims’ guides and memoirs, these famous lines from an early thirteenth-century poem in praise of the pilgrims’ hospital at Roncesvalles offer a distinctive view of hospitality: This pilgrims’ hospital is not just for devout pilgrims.
-All are welcome, including various groups that the poet specifies as less deserving.
+All are welcome, including various groups that the poet specifies as less deserving or as external to the Christian tradition.
 Hospitality, in this view, is not about the potential guest at all, but about the performance of hospitable service, seen as one of the acts of Christian charity.

 Regardless, hospitable institutions and the sources they produced constitute some of our best evidence for understanding something of the medieval “pilgrim experience” along the Camino de Santiago.
 Medieval pilgrims faced many hazards on the Camino, from wolves in the Pyrenees to dangerous river crossings to inclement weather to robbery and assault.
 In response to such dangers, locals built infrastructure, such as bridges and hospitals to facilitate travel.
 Learning about the hospitable infrastructure along the Camino gives us a better understanding of the options available to medieval pilgrims.